 Swansea Bay University Health Board (SBUHB) is committed to providing safe and effective, high quality healthcare.
 We mandate a culture and environment, which minimises and actively seeks to reduce risk and promotes the health, safety and well-being of patients, staff, visitors and the general public.

-Policy Owner:Director of Corporate GovernanceApproved by:Audit CommitteeIssue Date:December 2019Re Issue Date:March 2023Review Date:March 2024Policy ID:
+Policy Owner:Director of Corporate GovernanceApproved by:[For Health Board Approval]Revision Date:March 2023Review Date:March 2024Policy ID:Content of Corporate Governance

 Contents